nick-prater/newstead-pre-school/content/staff/debbie_griffin.md

 # Qualifications #

 * NVQ Level 3 in Children's Care, Learning and Development
-* Paediatric First Aid Emergency Procedures (High Q Training Services) valid to 2015-10-04
-* Paediatric First Aid valid to 2017-03-29
+* Paediatric First Aid (First Aid Training Organisation) valid to 2017-03-29
 * Anaphylaxis and Administration of Epipen (Humber Services) valid to 2014-06-22
 * Level 2 Award in Food Safety in Catering (Royal Society for the Promotion of Health)
 * Food Safety and Hygiene Level 2 Catering (Virtual College)